Senate narrowly rejects new limits on internet surveillance

 “The attorney general and members of Congress have worked together to craft a compromise solution that will implement needed reforms while preserving the core national security tools,” McConnell said.
 “These intense discussions have produced a strong bill that balances the need for accountability with our solemn obligation to protect our citizens and defend our homeland.”

+The Senate did adopt a amendment by Republican Sen. Mike Lee of Utah and Democratic Sen. Patrick Leahy of Vermont that would boost third-party oversight to protect individuals in some surveillance cases.
+If the Senate passes the legislation with that amendment intact, the bill would then have to go back to the House for approval instead of to the president’s desk for signature.

+A third amendment by Kentucky Sen. Rand Paul, a Republican who is a longtime skeptic of surveillance programs, is expected to be considered Thursday before a final vote.
+Paul’s amendment would require the government to go to a traditional federal court, instead of the secretive Foreign Intelligence Surveillance Court, to get a warrant to eavesdrop on an American.

-The expired surveillance provisions allow the FBI to get a court order for business records in national security investigations, to conduct surveillance on a subject without establishing that they’re part of an international terrorism organization and to continue eavesdropping on a subject who has switched cell phone providers to thwart detection.
+The expired provisions of the Foreign Intelligence Surveillance Act allow the FBI to get a court order for business records in national security investigations, to conduct surveillance on a subject without establishing that they’re acting on behalf of an international terrorism organization and to more easily continue eavesdropping on a subject who has switched cell phone providers to thwart detection.

+The congressional debate coincides with internal efforts by the FBI and Justice Department to overhaul its surveillance procedures after a harshly critical inspector general report documented a series of problems in the FBI’s investigation into ties between Russia and the 2016 Trump campaign.

 With encouragement from Barr and congressional Republicans, Trump has said he will support the House-passed legislation.
 But Paul has made it clear that he will try and lobby the president to veto it, if it passes the Senate.